minvws/nl-kat-coordination/docs/source/manual/reports.rst

 Downloading and/or exporting a report
 =====================================
 The normal and multi report can be downloaded as PDF file.
 The aggregate report can be exported as a PDF and also as a JSON file.
-In order to do this either click the 'Download' or 'Export' button on the right.
-The JSON output is required in order to create a Multi-Report and compare organisation sectors against each other.
+Just click the 'Download' or 'Export' button on the right.
+The JSON output can be used to create a Multi-Report and compare organisation sectors.

 Generating a Multi Report
 =========================
-With the Multi report you can compare organisations against each other, for example if both organisations are similar health care institutions.
+With the Multi report you can compare organisations, for example if both are similar health care institutions.
 Create two organisations and make sure both organisations have data.
 For this tutorial they are named `CAT` and `DOG`.

 #.
 Generate an ‘Aggregate Report’ and export this to JSON format.